cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/saas-customers/provider-guides/wpengine.md

 ### Resolving SSL errors

-If you encounter SSL errors, check to see if you have a `CAA` record.
+If you encounter SSL errors, check if you have a `CAA` record.

 If you do have a `CAA` record, check that it permits SSL certificates to be issued by `digicert.com` and `letsencrypt.org`.